drewart/dba/README.md

 # dba

-a tools for working with databases in the shell
+Tools for working with databases in the shell

 ## dba